-Fiscal 2014 Incentive Compensation Plan.
-In November 2013, our compensation committee adopted and approved a sub-plan under our omnibus Employee Incentive Compensation Plan for our fiscal year ended July 31, 2014 (the "Fiscal 2014 Incentive Compensation Plan").
-The Fiscal 2014 Incentive Compensation Plan provides for potential performance-based incentive payouts to all employees not paid commissions, including our Named Executive Officers.
-The Fiscal 2014 Incentive Compensation Plan provided opportunities for cash incentive compensation payouts based on our actual achievement of preestablished corporate financial objectives as set forth in our annual operating plan.
-The target levels for the financial objectives in our operating plan were set at levels determined to be challenging and requiring substantial skill and effort on the part of senior management.
-The Fiscal 2014 Incentive Compensation Plan included quarterly performance periods with quarterly payouts in the first half of fiscal 2014 and a semi-annual payout in the second half of fiscal 2014, including a potential accelerator paid at the end of the year.
+Fiscal 2015 Incentive Compensation Plan.
+In November 2014, our compensation committee adopted and approved a sub-plan under our omnibus Employee Incentive Compensation Plan for our fiscal year ended July 31, 2015 (the "Fiscal 2015 Incentive Compensation Plan").
+The Fiscal 2015 Incentive Compensation Plan provides for potential performance-based incentive payouts to all employees not paid commissions, including our

+Named Executive Officers.
+The Fiscal 2015 Incentive Compensation Plan provided opportunities for cash incentive compensation payouts based on our actual achievement of pre-established corporate financial objectives as set forth in our annual operating plan.
+The target levels for the financial objectives in our annual operating plan were set at levels determined to be challenging and requiring substantial skill and effort on the part of senior management.
+The Fiscal 2015 Incentive Compensation Plan included quarterly performance periods with semi-annual payouts, including a potential accelerator paid at the end of the year.

-Target Annual Incentive Compensation Opportunities.
-In November 2013, in connection with its review of our executive compensation program, our compensation committee approved adjustments to the target annual incentive compensation opportunities of our Named Executive Officers to be effective November 1, 2013, as set forth in the table below.
-Prior to the adjustment, the total cash compensation (i.e., base salary plus target annual incentive compensation opportunity) for each Named Executive Officer was below the 25th percentile for a comparable executive at the companies in our compensation peer group.
-Therefore, consistent with our philosophy of a progressive movement towards the 60th percentile for target total cash compensation opportunity in our compensation peer group, our compensation committee approved increases in the target annual incentive compensation opportunity (as a percentage of base salary) for our Named Executive Officers other than our Chief Executive Officer and Mr. Xu from 40% to 50%.
-Our Chief Executive Officer's base salary increase was more significant than our other Named Executive Officers, so the dollar amount of his target annual incentive compensation opportunity increased substantially even though his annual target opportunity as a percentage of base salary did not change.
-Mr. Xu was not an executive officer at the time of the November 2013 adjustment; accordingly he did not receive an increase in his target annual incentive compensation opportunity as a percentage of base salary at that time.
-However, in connection with his promotion and effective as of the second semi-annual payment date for fiscal 2014, Mr. Xu's target annual incentive compensation opportunity was increased from 30% to 50% of his base salary.
-After the adjustments, our Named Executive Officers remained below, but progressed closer to, the 60th percentile for total cash compensation opportunity.
-Our compensation committee anticipates a multi-year progression before total cash compensation to our Named Executive Officers reaches the targeted level.
-For clarity, the adjustments approved in November 2013 were effective as of the 2nd quarter of fiscal 2014 and the incentive compensation opportunities for the 1st quarter of fiscal 2014 were the same as those at the end of fiscal 2013.
-The target annual cash incentive compensation opportunities established under the Fiscal 2014 Incentive Compensation Plan for our Named Executive Officers were:
+• Target Annual Incentive Compensation Opportunities.
+In November 2014, in connection with its review of our executive compensation program, our compensation committee approved adjustments to the target annual incentive compensation opportunities of our Named Executive Officers to be effective November 1, 2014, as set forth in the table below.
+Prior to the adjustment, the total cash compensation opportunity (i.e., base salary plus target annual incentive compensation opportunity) for each Named Executive Officer were generally at or below the 50th percentile for our compensation peer group with respect to total cash compensation.
+The cash compensation adjustments were generally intended so that each Named Executive Officer would be at or around the 60th percentile of our compensation peer group in terms of his target total cash compensation opportunity.
+Mr. Tomlinson's target annual incentive compensation opportunity reflected a significant increase because his previous target opportunity was on the low end of the compensation peer group.
+For clarity, the adjustments approved in November 2014 were effective as of the second quarter of fiscal 2015 and the target annual incentive compensation opportunities for the first quarter of fiscal 2015 were the same as those at the end of fiscal 2014.
+The target annual cash incentive compensation opportunities established under the Fiscal 2015 Incentive Compensation Plan for our Named Executive Officers were: